giftnuss/foodsharing/docs/php-structure.md

 ### Newer module structure

-Instead of Model classes, that hold both, data query logic and application logic, we move towards splitting these up into [Gateway classes](#gateway-classes) and [Transaction classes](#transaction-classes).
+Instead of Model classes, that hold both, data query logic and domain logic, we move towards splitting these up into [Gateway classes](#gateway-classes) and [Transaction classes](#transaction-classes).

-For a general description what „application logic“ is, see section [Transactions](#transaction-classes).
+For a general description what „domain logic“ is, see section [Transactions](#transaction-classes).

 Note that all of the following guidelines have a lot of exceptions in the existing code.
 Nevertheless try to heed the following guidelines